bertrandlalo/prefect_jobs/docs/source/deployment.rst

       $ helm init

-6. Install the Helm chart into the kubernetes cluster to deploy the Iguazu:
+6. Install the Helm chart into the kubernetes cluster to deploy the Iguazu application:

    .. code-block:: console